 Buy now: hamiltonperkins.com

 Hamilton Perkins Collection’s Earth bags are made using recycled plastic water bottles and pineapple leaf fiber, as well as repurposed billboard vinyls for the interior lining.
 The thoughtful travel bags come in different colors and styles, including dufflebags, backpacks, hip bags, and even wallets.

 Everlane’s ReNew Transit Weekender bags are crafted with 100 percent recycled polyester made from plastic water bottles.
 The eco-friendly luggage features a padded laptop sleeve, two water bottle holders, and an exterior zip pocket, plus a luggage handle pass-through.
 A fluorine-free water-resistant finish makes the bag extra durable, but safer for the environment (and for you).
 The sustainable weekend getaway bag can be carried crossbody, over shoulder, or in hand.

-To date, Everlane has recycled over 6.5 million plastic bottles to produce its ReNew apparel and accessories (such as the Weekender bag) as well as its ReKnit footwear, which uses upcycled textiles and fishing nets.
-The sustainable collections are part of Everlane’s initiative to eliminate all virgin plastic from its supply chain by 2021.
+To date, Everlane has recycled over 9 million plastic bottles to produce its ReNew apparel and accessories (such as the Weekender bag) as well as its ReKnit footwear.
+In 2018, Everlane said it would eliminate all virgin plastic from its supply chain by 2021.
 It is 90 percent of the way to that No New Plastic goal, and it is working on functional alternatives for that last 10 percent.